Brandi Sherwood: Lawsuit against The Price Is Right

-Sherwood was a model on the long running game show The Price Is Right.
+Sherwood was a model on the long-running game show The Price Is Right.
 In 1999, she married movie actor Dean Cochran.
 The Price Is Right host Drew Carey announced on the show's February 13, 2009 broadcast that Sherwood and Cochran were expecting twins in the summer, with a scheduled due date of June 12, 2009.
-Sherwood took time off for the rest of Season 37 and into Season 38, as episodes begin taping in late May to early June 2009.
+Sherwood took time off for the rest of Season 37 and into Season 38, as episodes began taping in late May to early June 2009.
 On February 23, 2010, the show declined her request to be booked again on the show.
 She filed a lawsuit against FremantleMedia in 2010 and won a reported $775,000 in November 2012, later increased elevenfold to over $8.5 million to include punitive damages.

 On March 12, 2013, Sherwood was stripped of her lawsuit winnings when the trial court ordered that the case be reheard due to a recent state Supreme Court decision.
 Judge Kevin Brazile said that in February, two months after Sherwood declared victory, a state Supreme Court ruling affirmed the defense's argument that Brazile should have instructed the jury to determine whether pregnancy discrimination was a "substantial motivating factor" in the producers' decision.
-An undisclosed out of court settlement was reached in 2016.
+An undisclosed out-of-court settlement was reached in 2016.